fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseExport.md

 Azure Active Directory authentication.
 Set *AdministratorLogin* and *AdministratorLoginPassword* to the Azure AD administrator username and password.

-This parameter is only available on nextref_database V12 servers.
+This parameter is only available on SQL Database V12 servers.

 ```yaml
 Type: AuthenticationType